Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

-Since the pioneering work by E et al. \cite{weinan2017proposal} that reinterpreted the essence of neural networks from a dynamical systems perspective, DE-guided neural networks design has emerged as a significant research direction \cite{sun2018stochastic,zhang2017polynet,larsson2016fractalnet,ruthotto2020deep,haber2017stable,chen2018neural,gomez2017reversible,lu2018beyond}.
-This theoretical breakthrough not only established a rigorous mathematical framework for deep learning but also led to novel architectures that combine robustness and interpretability, substantially enhancing model adaptability in complex real-world applications.
+Since the pioneering work by E et al. \cite{weinan2017proposal} that reinterpreted the essence of neural networks from a dynamical systems perspective, DE-guided neural networks design has emerged as an active research direction \cite{sun2018stochastic,zhang2017polynet,larsson2016fractalnet,ruthotto2020deep,haber2017stable,chen2018neural,gomez2017reversible,lu2018beyond}.
+This perspective not only established a rigorous mathematical framework for deep learning but also led to new architectures that combine robustness and interpretability, substantially enhancing model adaptability in complex real-world applications.

-To systematically incorporate the mathematical rigor of ODEs into deep learning, current mainstream approaches can be categorized into two key paradigms: \begin{itemize} \item \textbf{DDE-Driven Architecture}: Exemplified by ResNets \cite{he2016deep} and their theoretically refined variant LM-ResNets \cite{lu2018beyond}, this paradigm formulates the forward propagation of neural networks as numerical solutions to initial value problems.
-By employing discretization methods such as Euler or Runge-Kutta schemes \cite{kidger2022neural}, it interprets network layers as numerical approximations to DDE solutions.
-This theoretical perspective not only reveals the function approximation nature of deep networks but also guides the engineering of novel architectures. \item \textbf{Deterministic Dynamics Modeling}: Encompassing Neural ODEs \cite{chen2018neural} and Flow-based models \cite{lipman2022flow}, this approach directly describes the continuous evolution of data in latent space through ODE systems.
-Compared to discrete-time modeling, this continuous dynamics framework demonstrates unique advantages in tasks such as sequential data processing and probability density estimation.
-Its intrinsic temporal continuity allows for more flexible trajectory interpolation, while the invertibility of ODEs enables more precise gradient computation for backpropagation. \end{itemize}
+To systematically incorporate the mathematical rigor of deterministic DEs into deep learning, current mainstream approaches can be categorized into two key paradigms: \begin{itemize} \item \textbf{Deterministic DE-Driven Architectures (Networks Guided by Equations):} Exemplified by ResNets~\cite{he2016deep} and LM-ResNets~\cite{lu2018beyond}, this paradigm formulates neural network forward propagation as solving initial value problems.
+By treating layers as discrete deterministic DE approximations via Euler or Runge-Kutta schemes~\cite{kidger2020neural}, this perspective elucidates the networks' function approximation capabilities and guides novel architectural design. \item \textbf{Networks for Learning Deterministic Equations:} This paradigm deploys deep learning to directly learn or compute continuous dynamical systems.
+For data representation, deterministic dynamics models like Neural ODEs~\cite{chen2018neural} and ODE-guided generative models~\cite{lipman2022flow} describe the continuous evolution of data in latent space, leveraging temporal continuity for flexible trajectory interpolation and precise gradient computation.
+Extending beyond data modeling, this paradigm also encompasses Neural PDE solvers~\cite{lu2021learning,li2020fourier}, which constrain networks with specific physical laws to provide efficient numerical solutions for complex physical systems. \end{itemize}